perrycate/tldr/posts/so-good-they-cant-ignore-you.md

     * Introduces the strain of deliberate practice towards digesting research papers.
 (Fun fact: this is what inspired me to start this project!)

-2. _Maintain an "Hour-Tally"_
+2. Maintain an "Hour-Tally"
     * Sheet of paper behind his desk with a row for each month
     * Tally for each months of the # of hours spent in a state of deliberate practice
     * Motivates him to find more ways to fit deliberate practice into his schedule

-3. _Have a "Theory-Notebook"_
+3. Have a "Theory-Notebook"
     * He bought the most expensive notebook he could find to record brainstorming sessions
     * The price helps signal the importance of it to himself
     * Strain to collect and organize his thinking == Deliberate practice.

 ## Rule #3: Turn down a promotion
-(Prioritize control)

 Giving people more control over what they do and how they do it has been shown to increase happiness, engagement, and sense of fulfillment.

-Once you have some career capital, you should _leverage ("invest") it towards getting more control in your job!_
+### Once you have some career capital, "invest" it to get more autonomy in your job

 Beware certain traps that reduce control:

-1. Control acquired without career capital is not sustainable
+#### 1. Control acquired without career capital is not sustainable
 * Don't be the person who quits their job to start a company _before_ they have the skills to succeed.
 It'll fail.
 * Don't be the "lifestyle designer" with a vague plan to support themselves with blogging before they have any readers.

-2. As soon as you have enough career capital to get more control, people will try to keep you from doing so.
+#### 2. As soon as you have enough career capital to get more control, people will try to keep you from doing so.
 * Employers may resist if you ask for a shorter work week
 * You may be offered a promotion that increases your responsibilities and doesn't benefit your capital building.

 The **Law of Financial Viability** - "When considering adding more control to your life, seek evidence of whether people are willing to pay for it.
 If so, continue.
 If not, move on.
- * "Do what people are willing to pay for"
+> "Do what people are willing to pay for"

 ## Rule #4: Think Small, Act Big
 (the importance of mission)

-Happiness comes from building a career on a clear and compelling **mission**
+Happiness comes from building a career on a clear and compelling **mission**.
- * (Note the similarity to relatedness from SDT in Rule 1, and impact in Rule 2.)
+ (Note the similarity to relatedness from SDT in Rule 1, and impact in Rule 2.)

 You should build up your career capital before figuring out a mission
  * New discoveries are made in the space of the **adjacent possible** - the